Mixture of Directed Graphical Models for Discrete Spatial Random Fields: Conditional Independence Relationships in Graphs and Probability Distributions

-In this Section, we have only compared the conditional independence assumptions of a single compatible DAG and NUG.
-The set of conditional independence relationships implied by the collection of DAGs used in the mixture model to specify the DGM components differs from that of a single DAG.
+In this section, we have only compared the conditional independence assumptions of a single compatible DAG and NUG.
+The set of conditional independence relationships implied by the collection of DAGs used in the mixture model to specify the DGM components differs from that of a single DAG, which we explore below.